jeugregg/balanced-bag-ai/README.md

 ## For StarkNet Wallet

-This web app is a portfolio manager on the StarkNet blockchain designed to automatically rebalance your wallet assets using AI.
+This web app is a portfolio manager on the StarkNet blockchain ([StarkNet website](https://starkware.co/starknet/)) designed to automatically rebalance your wallet assets using AI.

 **Features:**